TotallySheen/IGME-235/235-project1-content.md

 ## V. Aesthetics

-* Graphics: Pixel Art
+* Graphics: Simple Art, Possibly Pixel Art
-* Sound: 8-bit
+* Sound: Retro Soundfont, music and sound effects

 Sounds will come from a light background track, some sound effects based on player movement, menu actions, and some sounds to indicate area changes.